ElliotDamarjian/cs2450/README.md

+This is for the unit tests in case we need it.

 # Introduction

 This test suite verifies the functionality of UVSim, a virtual machine that executes BasicML instructions.
 It ensures correct handling of I/O, arithmetic, and control operations.